Andrei32Ionescu/Hacking-Lab-Project-Crawling-The-Web/README.md

 Web crawler implementation attempt using the Colly library

-Reads the domains from the `top-1m.csv` file
+Reads the domains from the `top-1m.csv` file and saves the results in the `results` file

 ```sh
 go run crawler.go